jbfavre/docker-dataiku-dss/README.md

 - [Dataiku Automation node](http://doc.dataiku.com/dss/latest/bundles/index.html)
 - [Dataiku API node](http://doc.dataiku.com/dss/latest/apinode/index.html) (AKA Scoring node)

-All images are built above `dataiku-dss-core` docker image.
+All images are built from `dataiku-dss-core` docker image.

-This image is **not** to be ran directly.
-It's purpose is only to build the other ones.
+Docker image `dataiku-dss-core` is **not** supposed to be used directly.
+It's only purpose is to help building the other ones.

 Docker images are pushed on [https://hub.docker.com/r/jbfavre/](https://hub.docker.com/r/jbfavre/)